The Modern-Day Cartographer Job

 If you’re thinking of becoming a cartographer, you will have to be skilled in the growing field of Geographic Information Systems (GIS) and graphical design.

-- Cartographers do a lot of cartography (surprised?), which is the study of creating maps.
+CARTOGRAPHY is the study of creating maps.
 The origin comes from charta – “tablet or leaf of paper” and graph – “to draw”.
 This includes softcopy mapping and quality control/assurance.

-- Spatial Analysis uses techniques to manipulate, extract, locate and analyze geographic data.
+SPATIAL ANALYSIS uses techniques to manipulate, extract, locate and analyze geographic data.
 Cartographers use spatial analysis to buffer, clip and explore relationships between features.
 Modeling, data integration & conversion, geocoding and geomatics are useful skills

 What Skills Do Cartographers Require?